dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

 ##### Section 14.05 Interpretation

-The provisions of this Declaration shall be liberally construed and interpreted to effectuate; its purpose of .creating a uniform.plan for the development and operation of a planned development.
+The provisions of this Declaration shall be liberally construed and interpreted to effectuate; its purpose of creating a uniform plan for the development and operation of a planned development.
 Failure to enforce any provision of this Declaration shall not constitute a waiver of the right to enforce that provision or any other provision of this Declaration.

 ##### Section 14.06 Limitation of Liability